 Emmaus Abbey is an “Ancient Faith Church” with a vision to “Reclaim the Ancient Faith, Reaching a New Generation, Lived in Holy Community.
 We are a 21st Century church grounded in 1st Century classical Christianity engaging our culture through “Spirit, Word, and Sacrament” called the “Three Streams or Convergence Worship.”
 Our worship focus is to align man’s identity with “The Cross of Jesus Christ.”
 Gal.
 2:20

 Background: Fr.
-Brett Travis has had a long and interesting journey of faith.
+Brett Travis is an evangelical Anglican priest and has had a long and interesting journey of faith.
 He graduated from Southern Baptist Theological Seminary in 1988 ( a conservative Christian who loved John Wesley [an Anglican] and his works on living the Christian life, he maintained belief in historical, classical Christianity and Theology.
 I found the liberal teachings during my seminary years appalling and it was suggested I read the "Essentials for Ministry" and later in 1989 volume 2 "The Word of Life" by Dr. Thomas Oden.
 I began reading his writings and found a harmony of faith in his life, in his Words and teachings on the holy spirit and sacraments very comforting and a very practical theology to live.

 During my years in seminary and while on active duty I began seeing many liberal and cultural shifts away from churches unifying in the faith.
 I began seeing in 1984 the cultural theological and historical shifts of what the church always believed.
 I began seeing a major shift in the belief in God.
 I saw this first hand in Southern Baptist Seminary professors denying there was a God, the shift in sexuality and the denial that God made us male and female.
 Within the military I began seeing our government supporting ungodly agendas supporting abortion, gay marriage and homosexuality within our ranks.
 Then in 2015, our Christian Faith and principles were shattered by Americans voting for same-sex marriage to destroy the basic foundation of American family structure: the Home.
 The Godly structure of one man and one woman raising their children in the Christian Faith has caused an immense disintegration within the Christian church.
 Within my 24 years on active duty I saw a shift from believing in the fundamentals of the Christian Faith to total disbelief in the fundamentals and doctrines of the Christian Faith.
 Thank goodness, I began a deeper study of the apostolic faith, reading church fathers and seeking God in a deeper walk with him.
 This lead me to moving away from the protestant church's beliefs in that the reformation was the answer to our returning to a more Christian world-view.
 I turned to the Holy Bible, prayer, the gifts of God and the early Church Fathers for answers.
 Here is a fundamental question to ask yourself about where you and your family attend church.
 Has your church left the historic faith once delivered?
 Has your church stopped preaching and teaching the total sufficiency and complete teachings of Christ in the bible?
 If your answer is yes...then your church is a cult...not a church.
 Yes, an apostate church!
 Can Christians attend their church and be deceived by its teachings or think they can change its leadership?
 Yes, absolutely.
 A majority of mainline churches in America are not teaching the sufficiency of Jesus Christ and are teaching heresies and those people are dying and going to hell.
 Beware of where you attend and these denominations are avid in making sure you do not leave there clutches by using guilt and political correctness to keep you blind to the gospel truth.